 - Verifying Proficiency: Scoring Criteria

-- Assessment Pathways Simplified
+- Learning and Assessment Pathways

 - Designing and Assessing Homework

-In this section we provide a selection of statements and references that support the foundational features and practices of proficiency-based learning systems.
+In this section, we provide a selection of statements and references that support the foundational features and practices of proficiency-based learning systems.

-- Research Supporting the Ten Principles: Learning Standards
+- Research Supporting Learning Standards

-- Research Supporting the Ten Principles: Assessment Practices
+- Research Supporting Assessment Practices

-- Research Supporting the Ten Principles: Grading + Reporting
+- Research Supporting Grading + Reporting

-- Research Supporting the Ten Principles: Instructional Strategies
+- Research Supporting Instructional Strategies

 - Surveys of College Educators and Employers

-On this page we have comprised a selection of entries from our Glossary of Education Reform in order to provide a comprehensive introduction to learning standards and how they work in our education system.
+On this page we have comprised a selection of entries from our Glossary of Education Reform in order to provide a comprehensive introduction to learning competencies and how they work in our education system.

 Planning for Proficiency: A Guide for Maine School Leaders